py-ranoid/py-ranoid.github.io/_posts/2018-12-10-smart-home.markdown

 ---
 <iframe width="100%" height = "350" src="https://www.youtube.com/embed/jAB0Iscjj68" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Imagine.
 You're snug and warm in your bed, and are about to happily doze off when you realize- you've forgotten to turn your lights off.
-Don't worry though- it's possible for you to do so without climbing out of those warm sheets.
+Don't worry though- it's possible for you to do so without climbing out of those soft sheets.
 Here's how you can set up your room to be infinitely cooler.

 # What you'll need
 1. [Google Home](https://store.google.com/product/google_home